-In John Klier's opinion, Brafman was one of the co-authors of the confessional project.
-(Klier J. Imperial Russia's Jewish Question, 178, 473 note 42.)
+77 In John Klier's opinion, Brafman was one of the co-authors of the confessional project (Klier, Imperial Russia's Jewish Question, pp. 178, 473 note 42).
 However, as is clear from E. Levin's memorandum to be quoted further, in the debate Brafman declared himself an opponent to the draft.
-Most important, the draft by Levanda, Vol' and Gershtein in principle contradicted Brafman's idee fixe about state non-intervention in Jewish religious affairs.
+Most important, the draft by Levanda, Vol' and Gershtein in principle contradicted Brafman's idée fixe about state non-intervention in Jewish religious affairs.
 In his The Book of the Kahal, he sharply criticized the European experience of state-sponsored reforms of Judaism, particularly practice of giving the "rabbi's function" a clerical status.
-See: Brafman Ia.
-Kniga kagala.
+See: Iakov Brafman, Kniga kagala.
 Materialy dlia izucheniia evreiskogo byta (Vil'na, 1868), lxiii-lxxiv.

-bureaucrats' suspicion that it was especially the Russophile maskilim who were promoting a sense of Jewish nationalism.
-The authors of the projects, without mentioning Brafman's name, refuted his point that "government intervention gives too much credit" to Judaism, and asserted that "intentional neglect will not destroy" one of the world's religions "based on revelation."
+ing Brafman's name, refuted his point that "government intervention gives too much credit" to Judaism, and asserted that "intentional neglect will not destroy" one of the world's religions "based on revelation."
 On the contrary, "developing outside of government supervision, Judaism [in Russia] is turning from a religion, a confession into a unique nationality."
-The fault for this was placed on "the old generation", i.e. the mitnagdim, inimical toward "the youth, brought up in the Russian spirit...[who] do not want to know anything about Judaism as a nationality and who settle for Judaism as a religion..."67
+The fault for this was placed on "the old generation," i.e. the mitnagdim, inimical toward "the youth, brought up in the Russian spirit... [who] do not want to know anything about Judaism as a nationality and who settle for Judaism as a religion..."78

-If Brafman's plan revived the Prussian method of "encouraging the dissolution through inner decay," the measures proposed by the maskilic drafters recalled the effort at restructuring Judaism of other German states of the first half of the nineteenth century, where reform rabbis instilled elements of the ceremonial, liturgical and pastoral practices of Christianity.
-However, a significant difference was that Vilna project did not foresee the formation of a central religious administration on the model of the Jewish consistories in France and the German states.
+If Brafman's plan revived the Prussian method of "encouraging the dissolution through inner decay," the measures proposed by the maskilic drafters recalled the effort at restructuring Judaism in other German states of the first half of the nineteenth century, where reform rabbis instilled elements of the ceremonial, liturgical and pastoral practices of Christianity.
+However, a significant difference was that Vilna project did not suggest the formation of a central religious administration on the model of the Jewish consistories in France and the German states.79

-The project lifted the rabbi and the so called "rabbi's assistants" into some kind of semiclerical office, above such traditional offices and titles of Jewish law as magid, daion, shokhet, etc., and endowed the synagogue with the exclusive attributes of a parish church by forbidding "public prayers and devotions" in other traditional houses of prayers (like bet-gamedrosh).
+The project lifted the rabbi and the so called "rabbi's assistants" into some kind of semi-clerical office, above such traditional offices and titles of Jewish law as magid, dayan, shokhet, etc., and endowed the synagogue with the exclusive attributes of a parish church by forbidding "public prayers and devotions" in other traditional houses of prayers (like beit-hamidrash).
 In his administrative capacity, the rabbi resembled the Catholic dean or Orthodox blagochinnyi (superintendent).
-The rabbi and his assistant were assigned the obligations to supervise religious services, to deliver sermons and homilies regularly in Russian, and to restrict the custom of the interpretation of Jewish law to a circle of official individuals.
+The rabbi and his assistant were assigned the obligations to supervise religious services, to deliver sermons and homilies regularly in Russian, and to restrict the custom of the interpretation of Jewish law to a circle of official individuals.80